Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/05_ConfigureStockWithdrawalMatrix.md

     > [Info] The small red triangle in the left upper corner of the field indicates that the marked field has been changed.

 3. Click the [SAVE ASSIGNMENTS] button in the bottom right corner.
-    The new assignment in the stock withdrawal matrix is saved.
+    The new assignment in the stock withdrawal matrix has been saved.

 ## Delete an entry

-Once you have created an entry, you can edit it.
+Once you have created an entry, you can delete it.

 #### Prerequisites